theAMKcode/folio9/content/posts/Architectural Visualisation - Blender - Domêstika - September 2021 - February 2022.md

 ---
-date: 2022-02-15T19:00:00Z
+date:
 hero_image: "/content/images/11octrender.png"
 title: 'Architectural Visualisation '
 author: Amine Mekhid

 ---
-September 2021 - October 2022

-A year of learning an old art form.
-This time using Blender.
 Architectural Visualisation using the Domêstika learning platform.
-Something I did a bit of at University years ago with my 3D Animation module.
-It was falling in love with something so pure and natural and just plain awesome.

-It was so much fun.
-Terrifically slow to understand the behemoth that is Blender.
-Learnt a lot and keen for more!
+It was fun and slow re-learning an old art form.
+This time using the powerful Blender software.
+Having focused on Autodesk 3DS Max & Maya in my University years, during my 3D Animation module.

+It was falling in love with a practice that is so seemingly rudimentary yet builds into such wonderful result with enough patience.

 ![](/content/images/materialview.png)